 Pianist VLADIMIR KHOMYAKOV

 Pianist Vladimir Khomyakov was born in Kirovograd (USSR) into a family of musicians.
 His piano studies started early at Chelyabinsk Special Music School with Merited Artist of Russia and then Rimsky-Korsakov State Conservatory (St. Petersburg, Russia), where he graduated.
 In 2011 he received a post-graduate degree from the Tchaikovsky State Conservatory (Moscow, Russia).
 In 2012, he finished with honors, the highly prestigious Artist Diploma Program at the USC Thornton School of Music in the studio of world-renowned pianist, Professor Daniel Pollack.
 Vladimir Khomyakov is a top prizewinner of numerous International Piano Competitions.

 "These very special young artists have the ability to both

 Flutist Yoon Hee Jung Harpist Ko Ni Choi

 The flute/harp duoKYaria was formed by two highly talented graduate alumna of the USC Thornton School, who separately have fast-rising solo careers.

-Cellist Yoon-Hee Jung received her Bachelor's and Master's Degrees with Academic Honors from the New England Conservatory of Music.
-She recently completed a Doctor of Musical Arts degree in Flute Performance at USC Thornton School under Jim Walker, past longtime principal flute of the Los Angeles Philharmonic and member of the famed ensemble Free Flight..
+Harpist Yoon-Hee Jung received her Bachelor's and Master's Degrees with Academic Honors from the New England Conservatory of Music.
+She recently completed a Doctor of Musical Arts degree in Flute Performance at USC Thornton School under Jim Walker, past longtime principal flute of the Los Angeles Philharmonic and member of the famed ensemble Free Flight.

 Harpist Ko Ni Choi studied at the Curtis Institute of Music, the Glenn Gould School at

-principal harpist of Los Angeles Opera and Los Angeles Chamber Orchestra.
+Principal Harpist of Los Angeles Opera and the Los Angeles Chamber Orchestra.

 |Click to see:|